MoodieW/Moodiew.github.io/_posts/2018-08-19-MatrixConstraint.md

 tools that my colleague would use in their work flow is awesome!
 {: .text-justify}

-If you like to take the the tool for as spin feel free to download it from my  <a href="https://github.com/MoodieW/MatrixConstraint" class="btn btn--primary">Github</a>
+If you like to take the the tool for a spin or take a  look through my coding feel free to download it from my  <a href="https://github.com/MoodieW/MatrixConstraint" class="btn btn--primary">Github</a>

 {: .text-justify}